Batkoa major

-Batkoa major is a naturally occurring fungus.
+Batkoa major is a naturally occurring fungus that infects insects.

 Little is known about the pathogen.
-Found in the soil and belonging to the entomopathogenic fungi, the fungus spores attaches to the insects' bodies upon contact.
-The fungus then enters the insect’s body through weak spots in the outer cuticle or skin.
+Found in the soil and belonging to the entomopathogenic fungi, the fungus spores attach to the insects' bodies upon contact.
+The fungus then enters the insect's body through weak spots in the outer cuticle or exoskeleton.
 The fungus then forms rhizoids to anchor its dying host to a tree, as spores start to develop on the insect's outer body and short-lived infective spores are ejected.
-The host insect dies between 4 - 7 days after being infected.
+The host insect dies between 4 – 7 days after being infected.

 Traces of the infective spores are hard to find in the environment.

 The fungus has been studied as an environmentally-friendly insecticide to control pests such as the invasive spotted lanternfly (Lycorma delicatula) in north-eastern North America.
 Other known targets include the pine beauty moth and the potato leafhopper.